lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 Story ID: User-10

 #### User Story Statement
-As a user I want to be able react to posts, like or emoji reactions
+As a user I want to be able to react to posts, like or emoji reactions

 #### Criteria
-- Visual indicators for reactted content
+- Visual indicators for reacted content
 - Real time react count updates
+- Support various emojis

 #### Dependencies
+- Posts CRUD
+- User Authentication
+- Reactions CRUD and backend
+- Front end support for various reacts
+- WebSocket for count updates.

 #### Revision History for User-10
 Version 1: ...